Snoopbobb/coloradosportsreport/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

-=== Google Analytics Dashboard for WP ===
+=== Google Analytics Dashboard for WP (GADWP) ===
 Contributors: deconf
 Donate link: https://deconf.com/donate/
-Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics plugin,google analytics widget,tracking,universal google analytics,realtime,multisite,gadwp
+Tags: analytics,google analytics,google analytics dashboard,google analytics plugin,google analytics widget
 Requires at least: 3.5
-Tested up to: 4.5
+Tested up to: 4.9.4
-Stable tag: 4.9.3.1
+Stable tag: 5.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays Google Analytics reports in your WordPress Dashboard.
-Inserts the latest Google Analytics tracking code in your pages.
+Connects Google Analytics with your WordPress site.
+Displays stats to help you understand your users and site content on a whole new level!

 == Description ==
-This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics reports in your WordPress install.
+This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics stats in your WordPress install.

-In addition to a set of general Google Analytics reports, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.
+In addition to a set of general Google Analytics stats, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.

-The Google Analytics tracking code is fully customizable through options and hooks, allowing advanced data collection using custom dimensions and events.
+The Google Analytics tracking code is fully customizable through options and hooks, allowing advanced data collection like custom dimensions and events.

-= Google Analytics Real-Time =
+= Google Analytics Real-Time Stats =

 Google Analytics reports, in real-time, in your dashboard screen: